Social security contributions

 Members of statutory boards who are considered as managers or administrators, and some types of self-employees, become entitled to protection in the event of unemployment.

 The contributions rate applicable to self-employees corresponds to 21.4%.
-The monthly contribution basis for self-employees corresponds to 1/3 of the relevant remuneration determined in each reporting period and produces effects in that month and in the following two months.
+For self-employees under the simplified tax regime, the monthly contribution basis corresponds to 1/3 of the relevant remuneration determined in each reporting period and produces effects in that month and in the following two months.
 For the determination of the relevant remuneration of the self-employee, it is considered the income received in the three months previously to the reporting month.
 The relevant remuneration corresponds to 70% of the amount of services rendered and to 20% of the income related to the production and sales of products.

 A 10% contribution rate is due by employers if 80% or more of the fees earned by the self-employee come from services for the same company, for the same person with a business activity, or to the same group.
 A 7% contribution rate is due by employers when the economic dependence of the self-employee varies between 50% and 80%.
 The contribution is payable upon the issue of a tax assessment by the social security authorities.